glitchdotcom/fastly-io-demo/README.md

 ← `index.html`: This is the main page template for your site with handlebars syntax for importing the data you specify in `settings.json` using the structures in `layout/`.

-← `settings.json`: Settings for your site including the IO parameters and an optional array for pics you uploaded into other Glitch projects.
+← `settings.json`: Settings for your site including the IO parameters and an array for pics to include.

 ← `layout/pics.html`: The image controls and thumbnails in the page.

 ← `public/style.css`: Stylesheet for your site.

-← `public/helpers.js`: Glitch helper functions for this project.
+← `public/helpers.js`: Helper functions for this project.

 ← `public/`: Also includes your image assets.